januff/easy-easier-easiest-lambdas/readme.md

 ### Apache Cassandra™ ...*SERVERLESS!* ###

-The library installed in the packages and authentication sections is DataStax's <a href="https://www.npmjs.com/package/@astrajs/collections">@astra/collections package</a>, which we'll use to connect to a serverless Cassandra NoSQL database.
+The library installed in the packages and authentication sections is DataStax's <a href="https://www.npmjs.com/package/@astrajs/collections">@astra/collections package</a>, which I'm using to connect to a serverless Cassandra NoSQL database.

 <p></p>